 This course will explore aerobic kickboxing and fitness training using "Seven-Minute Internal-Fire Functional Fitness®" routines.
 In each session new aerobic and kickboxing sequences will be presented and practiced working up a great sweat and stoking your metabolic furnace with a routine that is not only a great workout but customizable to your personal goals.
 Graded: S/U. May be repeated for credit.
 Additional fee.
-Offered every semester. (.5 semester hour)
+Offered every semester.
+(0.5 sem. hr)